Klamichhane738/management-service/README.md

 - **RabbitMQ** for message brokering

 Our goal is to integrate the **management-service** into this architecture, enabling efficient order retrieval for internal use in the **store-admin** app.
+## Overview

+The **Management Service** is designed to handle order management for the Algonquin Pet Store.
+It retrieves orders from a RabbitMQ queue and provides an API endpoint for fetching the list of orders.

+## Features

+- **Fetch Orders**: Provides an API to fetch orders from the RabbitMQ queue.
+- **RabbitMQ Integration**: Integrates with RabbitMQ to retrieve messages from the `orders` queue.
+- **Express Server**: Hosts the service using Express.js.

 Before integrating Management-service, we need to run RabbitMQ either locally or on Azure VM.